XML Schema Content for Contributing Records via the OAI

 data elements and guidelines contained in the CDWA and CCO.
 Like VRA Core, CDWA Lite

 culture in accordance with CCO.
-CDWA Lite records are intended for contribution to union catalogs
+CDWA Lite records were intended for contribution to union catalogs

 and other repositories using the Open Archives Initiative